BradBalderson/DNACipher/README.md

 Rows correspond to a variant, and the columns correspond to the context in format ***CELLTYPE---ASSAY***, and the values are the p-values for the inferred effect being significantly different from the background variants.

-***Calling significant effects***
+***🎯Calling significant effects***

-Now we can call the 'impact' variants, setting our desired fold-change and p-value cutoff!
+Now we can call the 'impact'💥 variants, setting our desired fold-change and p-value cutoff!

     dnacipher impact-map --help